-The low-value pool worksheet is on page 40.
+See the low-value pool worksheet on page 42.

 Description of low-value asset: In this column include a brief description of any low-value assets you allocated to the pool for the current year.
 A low-value asset is a depreciating asset (other than a horticultural plant) that is not a low-cost asset but that has an opening adjustable value of less than \$1,000 worked out using the diminishing value method.